TomasKulhanek/medical-physiology-in-modelica/README.md

 # Preface

-This book is free, we need to support the first release of this book via various channels, we used in the past the following:
+This book is free.
+We need to support continuous development of this book via various channels, we used in the past the following:
 * via Indiegogo [igg.me/at/mephysmo](http://igg.me/at/mephysmo)
 * via BitcoinUtopia [www.bitcoinutopia.com/2015/12/modelica/](http://www.bitcoinutopia.com/2015/12/modelica/)
 Thank you for the supporters.